Dear Applicants and Colleagues,

 Our program has been further strengthened by University Hospitals Cleveland Medical Center’s designation as a Level I Trauma Center.
 Additional growth of the Sports Medicine Institute has provided expanded team coverage opportunities for youth, collegiate and professional organizations.

-The Orthopaedic Program has also restructured the Allen Research Fellowship for applicants interested in a dedicated research year after the first year of residency.
+The Orthopaedic Program has also restructured the Allen Research Fellowship for applicants interested in a dedicated research year prior to the first year of residency.
 This well-established program is now listed as a separate match track.
 I invite you to take a close look at the Case Western Reserve University/University Hospitals of Cleveland Orthopaedic Residency Training Program.

 James E. Voos, M.D.